 We also acknowledge that tax reform could have a bigger impact on base business EBITDA than we expect.
 And as an income-oriented asset class, the MLP sector can be vulnerable to higher interest rates, even though the data suggest otherwise (MLP returns have been negatively correlated to higher rates on a five- and 10-year basis).

 Finally, while many MLPs have taken proactive steps to adjust to the new environment, for others, coverage ratios remain low, the cost of capital is too high and leverage remains elevated.
 These few “bad apples” may continue to bring negative headlines to the sector, leading to a wide dispersion of returns and valuations – though this can potentially be an advantage for actively managed investment strategies.

 We see the tide turning for the MLP sector after a frustrating 2017.
 The commodity environment is stabilizing, U.S. production growth trends are strong (see chart), MLP dividend cuts are likely nearing an end and balance sheets have improved.
 With the sector trading at a significant discount to historical valuations, we think MLPs could offer total return potential in the midteens, with support from a roughly 8% dividend yield and upside potential from multiple expansion.
 While this investment opportunity isn’t without risks, we believe MLPs may offer one of the most attractive risk-adjusted returns in the market today.

 For more of PIMCO’s 2018 investment views, see our latest Cyclical Outlook, “Peak Growth.”

-John M. Devir and Danny Seth are portfolio managers on PIMCO’s MLP & Energy Infrastructure strategy and contributors to the PIMCO Blog.
+John M. Devir is a portfolio manager on PIMCO’s MLP & Energy Infrastructure strategy and is a regular contributor to the PIMCO Blog.